jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 The basic chord grip for this shape is `x4312x`.
 It is a surprisingly comfortable and convenient grip, once it becomes familiar.
+The 1st string can be comfortable muted

 The bass note for this chord is played with the little finger on the 5th string.
 It's common to reach the little finger over to the 6th string, to play an alternating bass line between the root on the 5th string and the perfect fifth on the 6th string.

-Sometimes it sounds good to add the major third on the highest string, which can be done by flattening the first finger.
+Sometimes it sounds good to add the major third on the highest string, which can be done by flattening the first finger: `x43121`

 ---